gdumie01/dezc2024-proj-exoplanets/README.md

 * Create a service account:
   * In the left sidebar, click on "IAM & Admin" and then click on "Service accounts."
   * Click on the "Create service account" button at the top of the page.
-  * Enter a name for your service account and a description (optional).
+  * Enter a name for your service account and click "Create and Continue"
   * Add the roles `BigQuery Admin` and `Storage Admin` to the service account.
   * Click "Done" to create the service account.
   * After you've created the service account, you need to download its private key file.